abhiawas/API-Connect/Oauth Provider 3rd Party Authentication/README.md

 Goto Developer portal and create one Application give any name, discription and redirecturi to your application.

-change the URL and other paramters in Postman and test your API.
+Change the host URL and Client Id, Secret and redirectUri  in Postman and test API.